MacHertZ233/MU3-ViciousOptimizers/README.md

   + The Plugin version released lately is expected to address this issue, but still lacks more testing.
   + A modded `Assembly-CSharp-offset10.dll` will be provided as a final workaround.

-+ When *ExtendOffset* is used, and offset A ia adjusted to a larger value (whether positive or negative), the cue ticks before the music starts will noticeably deviate from the music.
++ When *ExtendOffset* is used, and offset A ia adjusted to a larger value (whether positive or negative), the countdown cue ticks before the music starts will noticeably deviate from the music.
-  + Using *ShiftSECount* will mitigate the situation in most cases.
+  + Using *GuideSEOffset* and setting OffsetCount to around 0 will mitigate the situation in most cases.
 But we don't know how well the devs are doing with the audio alignment.

-+ When playing in guest mode or using a newly registered account, *ExtendOffset* will cause offset A & B to have a default value of -8.0.

 ## Build from Source